spiral/docs/stempler/inheritance.md

 > You can use view namespaces in such declaration, for example: `<extends path="default:layout/base"/>`.

 ### Replace Blocks
-The extending of the parent layout does not make much sense unless we can redefine some of it's content.
-To define replaceable block use tag `<block:name>`.
+The extending of the parent layout does not make much sense unless we can redefine some of its content.
+To define replaceable block, use tag `<block:name>`.
 Change the `layout/base.dark.php`
 accordingly:

 ```html